Semantics-aware Dataset Discovery from Data Lakes with Contextualized Column-based Representation Learning: Learning contextualized column embeddings

 Typical pre-trained LMs like BERT support an input length of at most 512 sub-word tokens, while a column in real-world tables such as those in Open Data may contain thousands or even millions of tokens.
-As such, the default table preprocessing method can fail to capture the most relevant information from the input table for the downstream tasks.
-To address this issue, in \name, we explore a design space for tuning and optimizing this process to make hyper-parameter tuning and future exploration easier.

-To start, we first determine whether to read the table horizontally (row by row) or vertically (column by column).
-Since table union search typically relies on column alignment, we assume that the column-ordered method will achieve better performance, which is verified empirically in Section \ref{sec:experiments}.
-We assume the column-order approach for the rest of the design options.
-Next we explore a reasonable solution from the following three aspects.

-\textbf{Token/cell scoring functions. } First of all we need to decide how to score the importance of each token or cell for each column.
-Here we consider the TF-IDF method for token scoring, where the importance of each token is computed as its inverse document frequency $\log(M) / |\{t \ | \ \mathsf{token} \in t\}|$, where $t$ is a column and $M$ is the number of all data lake columns.
-Then the cell score is obtained by summing or averaging the TF-IDF scores of tokens in it.

-\textbf{Deterministic vs. non-deterministic. } After obtaining the score of each cell, we sort cells in the descending order of importance scores for each column.
-Next, we can select and concatenate the tokens/cells either in a deterministic manner, e.g., in the descending order of the importance score, until we reach the token budget for each column (the max length uniformly distributed among columns), or a non-deterministic one by sampling the tokens/cells with probability proportional to their importance scores.
-We try both ways in our experiments.

-\textbf{Row alignment. } Finally, we need to align the selected cells in a column.
-If we simply concatenate the top-ranked tokens or cells, the row-alignment information from the original table might be lost after preprocessing.
-In other words, the order of cells in the serialized columns may not follow the same order of the rows.
-Row alignment information can be useful, e.g., (``\texttt{California}'', ``\texttt{Sacramento}'') and (``\texttt{New York}'', ``\texttt{Albany}'') as in our example for capturing the state-capital relation.
-We propose another option that ranks all the rows by their average cell-level scores and then selects the rows to be included in the serialization result in either deterministic or non-deterministic ways.
+To apply the proposed techniques in Section~\ref{subsec:simclr} and~\ref{subsec:contextualized} on data lake tables, we must preprocess the columns to reduce the input length to fit the token limit of LMs, while preserving their semantics.
+The procedure is outlined in Algorithm \ref{alg:pretable}, while the full details with design choices (scoring functions, row/column orders, and alignment rules) are in the appendix due to the space limitation.